 List of 4 $ : num 11 $ : num 18 $ : num 19 $ : num 21

-In the output, we can see that the str() function returns the information about the list, which is saying that the list contains four elements with its data type.
+In the output, we can see that the str() function returns the information about the list, saying that the list contains four elements with its data type.

-To see the internal structure of a matrix in R, use the str() function.
+To display the internal structure of a matrix in R, use the str() function.
 To create a matrix in R, use the matrix() function, and pass the vector, nrow, and ncol parameters.

 rv <- c(11, 18, 19, 21) mtrx <- matrix(rv, nrow = 2, ncol = 2) mtrx cat("The structure of matrix is", "\n") str(mtrx)